Vogue Italia

 Vogue Italia is the Italian edition of Vogue magazine owned by Condé Nast International.
 In publication since 1964, it has been called the top fashion magazine in the world.
-The publication is currently edited by Francesca Ragazzi and was previously edited by Franca Sozzani.
+The publication is currently edited by Francesca Ragazzi and was previously edited by Emanuele Farneti, Franca Sozzani and others.

 Background

 Vogue Italia is the Italian edition of the American fashion magazine Vogue.
 The magazine is published twelve times per year.

 Launched in 1950 by Emilia Kuster Rosselli as Novità the magazine was loosely inspired by American fashion publications Harper's Bazaar and Vogue, however it had a distinct Italian style.
 Rosselli had previously been editor-in-chief of Grazia.
 In 1958 Rosselli died and Lidia Tabacchi became editor of the publication.

 It was in March 1962 that Condé Nast acquired the publication, and the October 1964 edition (still titled Novità) with Wilhelmina Cooper (photographed by Irving Penn) on the cover is cited as the launch issue of Vogue Italia.
 However it was not until the November 1965 issue that the publication became Vogue Italia & Novità and then from June 1966 Vogue Italia.